-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market prices comprise currency risk, interest rate risk, and other price risk (such as equity instruments related risks).
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of the changes in market prices.
+Market prices comprise currency risk, interest rate risk and other price risk (such as equity risk).